Build trust

 You can skip:

 Keep responses short and specific.
-Your goal isn't to write an essay—it's to acknowledge the guest, address any issues, and signal to future guests that you're responsive.
+Your goal isn't an essay — it's to acknowledge the guest, address any issues, and signal to future guests that you're responsive.

 "Thanks!"